Low Fell Lease Extension - Free Consultation

 • The loan to value does not exceed 90% for purchases, 90% like for like re-mortgages, 80% for re-mortgages with any element of capital raising and 80% for existing Barclays mortgage borrowers applying for additional borrowing;

-Leeds Building Society 85 years remaining from the start of the mortgage.
+Lloyds TSB Scotland Minimum 70 years from the date of the mortgage.

-Skipton Building Society 85 years from the date of completion of the mortgage
+Yorkshire Building Society 85 years from the date of completion of the mortgage.
+Please ensure that you explain the implications of a short term lease to the borrower.

 Get in touch with one of our Low Fell lease extension solicitors or enfranchisement solicitors

-Low Fell Lease Extension Case Summaries:
+Low Fell Lease Extension Example Cases:

-Alexander, Low Fell, Tyne And Wear
+Oscar, Low Fell, Tyne And Wear

 Low Fell case: